Search

 Crime Fighting

-So far in 2024, NOPD numbers show that homicides in the city are down 35 percent, overall violent crimes are down 29 percent and property crimes are down 27 percent over the same period from last year.
+Violent Crime continues its downward trend in New Orleans and the NOPD is pleased to report that non-violent crime is also seeing significant decreases.
+So far in 2024, NOPD numbers show that homicides in the city are down 40 percent, armed robberies are down 47 percent, while overall violent crimes are down 26 percent and property crimes are down 26 percent over the same period from last year.

+This crime reduction is due in part to the use of analytics in deployment strategies, technology, and collaboration with federal, state, and local law enforcement partners.
 New Orleans & Company partners with and engages the top leadership of the NOPD on all elements, locations, and activities of every gathering and convention so they may be available not only to meet and discuss all group priorities and requirements but to ensure coverage around convention venues and all areas where specific events are occurring.
 NOPD creates a deployment plan designed specifically for the needs of that group.

-New Technology
+New Drone Technology

 More Patrol Cars